Fannn03/Fannn03/README.md

 # 💫 About Me:

-Hi 👋, I'm a Backend Engineer that passioned in Javascript & NodeJS.
-Interested with something new, also currently learning Typescript.
-As a Backend Engineer i have responsibility to development and maintenance any Backend application services.
+I'm passionate Backend Engineer skilled in NodeJS, and Javascript.
+I have a high curiosity for everything new and exciting and currently learning about Typescript.
+During my time at Alterra Academy.
+I learned a bunch about Backend Enginering.
+Now, I can make RESTful API's, work with microservices, and set up projects on AWS using tools like Github Action and Docker for continuos integration.
+I enjoy tackling complex problems and creating clean code, and scalable backend solutions.
+Currently I'm open for oppurtunities and i'am excited to be part of your team and contribute my skills.

 - 🌱 I’m currently learning **BE NodeJS & Typescript**
 - 📫 How to reach me **fann.fann771@gmail.com**